 So today, bloggers are seeking new, non-advertising ways to monetize their content and gain web traffic.
 Ad-free blog sites usually involve some form of gated content that readers pay to consume.

-Self-Hosted Blog with Gated Content
+Self-Hosted Blog With Gated Content

 Bloggers with self-hosted blogs—blog sites where bloggers host, finance, and control all aspects of the site’s operation—may gate their content, inviting readers to “pay” for access with a subscription, or by providing an email address.
 The content is usually password protected.
 Sometimes to entice readers to subscribe, a limited amount of free content is offered to non-subscribers, with full access granted with a paid subscription.

-This is the most challenging of the models because the blogger must drive traffic to the site through a variety of methods including SEO (another constantly moving target!), social media, and, ironically, paying for advertising!
+This is the most challenging of the models because the blogger must drive traffic to the site through a variety of methods, including SEO (another constantly moving target!), social media, and, ironically, paying for advertising!
 As well, there has to be significant value offered to entice readers to pay for the content.

 Hosted Ad-Free Blog Sites

-Bloggers could also park their content on a subscription-based, ad-free blog site which hosts the work of many bloggers.
+Bloggers could also park their content on a subscription-based, ad-free blog site that hosts the work of many bloggers.
 The advantage to bloggers is that their work could be exposed to a larger audience than what they could obtain for their own self-hosted sites.

 How do these host sites make money?
 They retain a portion of the subscription fees for operations and profits.
 And, again ironically, these sites may need to do some significant promotion—even paid advertising!—to get web traffic.